You can use this material to represent point clouds as closed surfaces.

 You can edit settings either in the Material Editor or the Rendering Options group of the Object Inspector.

-- Size parameter controls “closeness” of the surface.
+- The size parameter controls the “closeness” of the surface.
 Make the Size so big that the surface is just closed, not bigger.
-The valid range is 0.001 to 1.0.
-The default value is 0.003.

 - Back-face culling and Averaging are reserved for future use.